-Institution Research Impact
+Research Impact

-Per Capita Per
+Institution Per Capita Productivity (Books/Articles/Authors) Per Capita Citation

-Productivity Capita

-(Books/Articles/A Citatio

-uthors) n

 1. UW-Madison .1388 131.2

 2. Yale .1081 127.6

-3. Harvard .0727 96.47
+3. Harvard ,0727 96.47

 4. U. of Chicago .1026 82.56

 5. Oxford .0833 39.1

-6. Cambridge /Columbia/UPenn/London 1-2 units around
+6. Cambridge /Columbia/U. of Penn/London 1-2 units present (per capita waived) around 400-4000 citations at total (per capita waived)

-present (per capita 400-

-waived) 4000

-citatio

-ns at

-total

-(per

-capita

-waived ) 7.
-(Tier I) English Speaking Countries and Nation-Based Rankings will be sectioned here: (US)Stanford/NYU/Virginia/Duke/Michigan/Berkeley/Georgetown/C ornell/Northwestern/Vanderbilt and so on (England) LSE/UCL/King's College/Sheffield/Cardiff and so on (Canada) (Australia) and other English Speaking Countries The order of rank will be marshaled on the basis of USNWR law school rankings because of no meaningful data in this scheme of rating.
-In the cases of other English Speaking countries as well as the countries as pertain to 8 and 9 below, the national rankings of QS data may be utilized in identifying their specific ranking.
-0 0 8.
-(Tier II) Non-English Speaking Universities in the West (European countries including Russia and east Europe) made ordered as the regional ranking of QS or based on the same linguistic group of countries depending on the preference or priority of the evaluators.
+7. (Tier I) ENGLISH SPEAKING COUNTRIES AND NATION-BASED RANKINGS WILL BE SECTIONED HERE: (US)Stanford NYU/Virginia /Duke/Michigan/Berkeley/Georgetown/Cornell/Northwestern/Vanderbilt and so on (England) LSE/UCL/King's College/Sheffield/Cardiff and so on (Canada, Australia and other English Speaking Countries) In order for the formula below, For the US law schools, the rank will be marshaled on the basis of USNWR law school rankings because of no meaningful data in this scheme of rating.
+In the cases of England and English Speaking countries, the national rankings or QS data may be utilized in identifying their specific ranking.
+8. (Tier II) NON-ENGLISH SPEAKING UNIVERSITIES IN THE WEST (European countries including Russia) ō 0

+and east Europe) made ordered as the regional ranking of QS or based on the same linguistic group of countries depending on the preference or priority of the evaluators.
 (Latin America) made ordered as the regional ranking of QS or based on the same linguistic group of countries depending on the preference or priority of the evaluators.
 (Africa and Middle East Asia) made ordered as the regional ranking of QS or based on the same linguistic group of countries depending on the preference or priority of the evaluators.
-French or scholars are precount 1, 2 in frequent, but largely 0 of university indication number of cital considerably less stare generally scholars. esent to nencies in or 1 in the n.
-A total ation is 9.
-(Tier III) Asian Universities (East Asia) made ordered as the regional ranking of QS or based on the same linguistic group of countries depending on the preference or priority of the evaluators.
+French or German scholars are present to count 1, 2 in frequencies in unit, but largely 0 or 1 in the university indication.
+A total number of citations are considerably less since they are generally non-legal scholars.

+9. (Tier III) ASIAN UNIVERSITIES (East Asia) made ordered as the regional ranking of QS or based on the same linguistic group of countries depending on the preference or priority of the evaluators.
 (South Asia) made ordered as the regional ranking of QS or based on the same linguistic group of countries depending on the preference or priority of the evaluators.
-(Pacific Islands other than Australia) made ordered as the regional ranking of QS or based on the same linguistic group of countries depending on the Since Shapiro' studies is based on journals based on of science, the LLM and PhD in law holders in nor speaking countries the alumni of colle in Asian count difficult to make a all time list. the SSCI the web M or SJD v degree n-English , such as ge of law ries are preference or priority of the evaluators.
+(Pacific Islands other than Australia) made ordered as the regional ranking of QS or based on the same linguistic group of countries depending on the preference or priority of the evaluators.
+Since Shapiro's citation studies is based on the SSCI journals based on the web of science, the LLM or SJD and PhD in law degree holders in non-English speaking countries, such as the alumni of college of law in Asian countries are difficult to make a top 100 all-time list.